-Florida State University established the Center for Academic Retention and Enhancement—or CARE—in 2000 with a mission to contribute to the successful retention and graduation of undergraduate students from disadvantaged economic or educational circumstances.
-CARE provides preparation, orientation, mentoring, and academic support for first-generation students, such as college life coaching, financial literacy training, academic tutoring and more.
+Florida State University established the Center for Academic Retention and Enhancement—or CARE—with a mission to contribute to the successful retention and graduation of undergraduate students from disadvantaged economic or educational circumstances.
+CARE provides preparation, orientation, mentoring and academic support for first-generation students, such as college life coaching, financial literacy training, academic tutoring and more.

 Help us shape these deserving students into our future leaders.
 Your gift can help FSU do even more.
-The State of Florida provides a two-for-one state match for all contributions to this fund, effectively tripling the financial support for this student population.
+The State of Florida provides a two-for-one state match for all contributions to this fund, effectively tripling this student population's financial support

 CARE bridges the gap for FSU’s first-generation students

 Florida State University News, Released July 13, 2020

 Beginning college can be an overwhelming experience for first-year students.
 And starting college amid a pandemic can make the experience more intimidating.
 For first-generation students, it can be an even bigger challenge.

 To help ease the transition to college for first-generation students, Florida State University’s Center for Academic Retention and Enhancement (CARE) provides a foundation of support along with opportunities for campus engagement through its annual Summer Bridge Program (SBP).
 This year’s cohort will be the first in the program’s history to complete it virtually — and for class credit.

 FSU receives new designation for its commitment to first-generation student success

 Florida State University News, Released June 23, 2020